 Successful start of a new service

 According to Sanna Paakkola, service manager, the video phone diversifies home care services.
 “We are able to provide our clients with a much wider service array.
-Remote care is suitable for clients with different conditions, and it can even be used in the repatriation phase to support home care.
+Virtual care is suitable for clients with different conditions, and it can even be used in the repatriation phase to support home care.
 Despite the challenging situation and lack of resources last spring, the staff has adopted the service well and their experiences have been positive.”
-Eija Kokko, remote care expert (Senior Specialist, Remote Care) from Video Visit praises home care nurses in Muhos: “I am very proud of them because despite the challenging spring, they implemented the service excellently”.
+Eija Kokko, virtual care expert (Senior Specialist, Virtual Care) from Video Visit praises home care nurses in Muhos: “I am very proud of them because despite the challenging spring, they implemented the service excellently”.

 In Muhos, the aim was to invest in the introduction of remote care in order to ensure that the service would be implemented well.
 As a result, they introduced Video Visit’s professional service.
 “It has paid off – we have received a lot of help, satisfied clients and relatives”, says Sanna Paakkola.
-Remote care was introduced in the beginning of January this year, and the goal was to get 10 % of home care clients to start using the service.
+Virtual care was introduced in the beginning of January this year, and the goal was to get 10 % of home care clients to start using the service.
 By having a good plan, being active and maintaining a positive attitude, the goals have been greatly exceeded.
 There has been no desire to reduce physical visits as remote care was meant to increase the provided services.

 Kirsi Valli, service manager and elderly care professional, says that clients have been excited about Video Visit’s video phone, and the concept has been received well.
 A motivated team has encouraged the clients to start using it.
 “I am happy for the clients.
 Our staff has been very enthusiastic about this.
 Thanks to them, the clients are satisfied – which is a great thing”, says Kirsi.